flatironinstitute/disBatch/Readme.md

     ./RunMyprog.sh 9_9_8 -a 9 -b 9 -c 8
     ./RunMyprog.sh 9_9_9 -a 9 -b 9 -c 9

-See \#DISBATCH directives below for ways to simplify task lines.
+See [\#DISBATCH directives](#user-content-disbatch-directives) for ways to simplify task lines.

 Once you have created the task file, running disBatch is straightforward.
 For example, working with a cluster managed by SLURM, all that needs to be done is to submit a job like the following:

-    sbatch -n 20 --ntasks-per-node 5 disBatch TaskFileName
+    sbatch -n 20 -c 4 disBatch TaskFileName

-This particular invocation will allocate sufficient resources to process 20 tasks at a time, with no more than five running concurrently on any given node. disBatch will use environment variables initialized by SLURM to determine the execution resources to use for the run.
+This particular invocation will allocate sufficient resources to process 20 tasks at a time, each of which needs 4 cores. disBatch will use environment variables initialized by SLURM to determine the execution resources to use for the run.
-This invocation assumes an appropriately installed disBatch is in your PATH, see below for installation notes.
+This invocation assumes an appropriately installed disBatch is in your PATH, see [installation](#user-content-installation) for details.

+disBatch also allows the pool of execution resources to be increased or decreased during the course of a run:

+    sbatch -n 10 -c 4 ./TaskFileName_dbUtil.sh

+will add enough resources to run 10 more tasks concurrently. `TaskFileName_dbUtl.sh` is a utility script created by `disBatch` when the run starts (the actual name is a little more complex, see [startup](#user-content-startup)).

 Various log files will be created as the run unfolds:

-* `TaskFileName_134504_status.txt` (assuming the SLURM Job ID is `134504`): status of every task (details below)
+* `TaskFileName_*_status.txt`: status of every task (details below). `*` elides a unique identifier disBatch creates to distinguish one run from another
-* `disBatch_134504_driver.txt` (can be changed with `-l`), `TaskFileName_134504_worker032_engine.txt`:
+* `TaskFileName_*_[context|driver|engine].log`:
-  The disBatch log file contains details mostly of interest in case of a problem with disBatch itself.
+  The disBatch driver log file contains details mostly of interest in case of a problem with disBatch itself.
+(The driver log file name can be changed with `-l`).
 It can generally be ignored by end users (but keep it around in the event that something did go wrong&mdash;it will aid debugging).
-The ``*_engine.txt'' files contain similar information for each node acting as an execution resource
+The `*_[context|engine].log` files contain similar information for the disBatch components that manage execution resources.
-* `disBatch_134504_kvsinfo.txt`: TCP address of invoked KVS server if any (for additional advanced status monitoring)
+* `disBatch_*_kvsinfo.txt`: TCP address of invoked KVS server if any (for additional advanced status monitoring)

+While disBatch is a python3 application, it can run tasks from any language environment&mdash;anything you can run from a shell, can be run as a task.

 ### Status file